Meaning Of Fight Fire With Fire

 Navigating situations where the urge to "fight fire with fire" arises requires careful consideration and a strategic approach.
 Here's some expert advice to help you make informed decisions:

 Objectivity can be difficult to achieve when emotions are running high.
-Consider seeking advice from a trusted friend, mentor, or colleague who can offer a fresh perspective.
+And consider seeking advice from a trusted friend, mentor, or colleague who can offer a fresh perspective.
 They may be able to identify blind spots or suggest alternative approaches that you haven't considered.
 Remember, a cool head often prevails in heated situations.

 FAQ